simon-abbott/renovate-mre-39883/README.md

 ## Current behavior

-Manually updating a package on the Renovate base branch marks the PR as "abandoned" instead of auto-closing it.
+If you are using `baseBranchPatterns` and the default repo branch is ahead of the `baseBranchPatterns`, then manually updating a package on the Renovate base branch marks the PR as "abandoned" instead of auto-closing it.

 ## Expected behavior

-Manually updating a package on the Renovate base branch should auto-close the update PR.
+Manually updating a package on the Renovate base branch should always auto-close the update PR.

 ## Link to the Renovate issue or Discussion